 Majmaah University provides educational and research services via an academic system that is capable of meeting the market demands and the society partnership.

 College of Science Mission:

-Zulfi College of Science provides graduates who have scientific excellence through affective plans and developed programs with the skills needed to compete in the labor market.
+Scientific excellence through plans and programs enable students to acquire the knowledge and skills needed to compete in the labor market.

 CSI Program Mission: